 What are topicals?

 Topical treatments, or “topicals,” for eczema are medications that are applied to the skin to manage symptoms and reduce inflammation.
 There are a few different types of topicals for eczema.
-The most common include prescription steroids in varying strengths, calcineurin inhibitors, and PDE4 inhibitors.
+The most common include prescription steroids in varying strengths, calcineurin inhibitors, PDE4 inhibitors and Janus kinase (JAK) inhibitors.

 Topical calcineurin inhibitors